blaze/blaze/docs/source/interactivity.rst

 Interactive Expressions
 =======================

-Internally Blaze is very abstract; this limits interactivity.
+Internally Blaze is abstract; this limits interactivity.
 To solve this Blaze provides *interactive expressions* which give a smooth real-time experience to handling foreign data.